nihal-ranchod/honours-research/README.md

 ## School of Computer Science & Applied Mathematics: University of the Witwatersrand

 ### Supervised by Dr. Branden Ingram and Dr. Pravesh Ranchod

+### This reasearh project is built using [OpenSpiel](https://github.com/google-deepmind/open_spiel): A Framework for Reinforcement Learning in Games